Configuration

 Tip

-If your mapper performs any sort of canonicalization/normalization, make sure you apply the exact same transformation in your form validator when setting the field.
+If your mapper performs any sort of normalization, make sure you apply the exact same transformation in your form validator when setting the field.

 Danger